Dominic-Madeira/.dotfiles/README.md

 Remove the following files from root:
 - rm -r .config .bashrc .gitconfig

-Then clone this repo to the home directory, cd into it nd run the stow command.
-Then run setup.sh.
+Then clone this repo to the home directory, cd into it and run the stow command.
+Then run setup.sh:
+- gh repo clone .dotfiles
+- cd .dotfiles
+- stow .
+- cd
+- bash setup.sh